A Closer Look at the Rasmussen University – Green Bay Campus

 School of Health Sciences:

-- Medical Assisting: The Medical Assisting Diploma program in Green Bay is accredited by the Accrediting Bureau of Health Education Schools (ABHES).2
+- Medical Assisting: The Medical Assisting Diploma program at the Green Bay, Wisconsin, campus is accredited by the Accrediting Bureau of Health Education Schools (ABHES).1

 School of Nursing:

-- Professional Nursing (ADN): Rasmussen College’s Professional Nursing Associate’s degree program in Green Bay is accredited by the Accreditation Commission for Education in Nursing (ACEN).4
+- Professional Nursing (ADN): The Rasmussen University Professional Nursing Associate’s degree program in Green Bay, Wisconsin, is accredited by the Accreditation Commission for Education in Nursing (ACEN).2

 - Professional Nursing Mobility Bridge Entrance Option (post-licensure LPN to ADN program)

-- Bachelor of Science in Nursing: The Bachelor of Science in Nursing Degree program at Rasmussen College is accredited by the Commission on Collegiate Nursing Education (CCNE).5
+- Bachelor of Science in Nursing: The Bachelor of Science in Nursing Degree program at Rasmussen University is accredited by the Commission on Collegiate Nursing Education (CCNE).3

 What resources and support services are offered at the Green Bay campus?